MatthewAndresWestMec/ACTIVE-API/readme.md

 ## Important Notes

 - **Port:** The API runs on port 2000, and it's hot-swappable as defined in the main file.
+- **APIs** You need to provide your own API keys for Weather and Geography in order to use our API.

 ## API Dependencies